-- Always finds an optimal solution, i.e., one with the smallest possible depth d. - Do not need to worry about falling into loops if there is always a goal. - ▶ Need to store nodes that are already visited if it is possible to have no solution. - Most critical drawback: huge space requirement. - It is tolerable for an algorithm to be 100 times slower, but not so for one that is 100 times larger.
+- Always finds an optimal solution, i.e., one with the smallest possible depth d. - Do not need to worry about falling into loops as long as there exists a goal. - Need to store nodes that are already visited (closed list) if it is possible to have no solution. - Most critical drawback: huge space requirement. - It is tolerable for an algorithm to be 100 times slower, but not so for one that is 100 times larger.